 Would you like to have all the knowledge that is in these diagrams, as well as in the other 290 diagrams and illustrations in my book?

 If so, just buy it!

 The Geology and Mathematics of Rock Face Instability and Rockfall Control Design

-Three copies are included in the price and are provided as high-resolution PDF files locked to your personal or work email address for your security.
+£69.80.
+Three copies are downloaded for you.
+One each for any combination of desktop computer, laptop, and/or tablet.
+Three PDF files will be sent, locked to either your personal or your work email address for your security.
 See our for necessary details.